-- 8.1 The Supplier must ensure that suitably qualified representatives attend progress meetings with the Buyer and provide progress reports when specified in the Order Form. - 8.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract for seven years after the date of expiry or termination of the Contract. - 8.3 The Supplier must allow any auditor appointed by the Buyer access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for the audit. - 8.4 The Supplier must provide information to the auditor and reasonable co-operation at their request.
-Notwithstanding the foregoing, any audit or inspection permitted hereunder is not intended to include an audit or inspection of Supplier's payroll records, profit and loss records, costs, sources of supply, or any information related to Supplier's provision of services to other clients or other client data residing on Supplier's computer systems.
-Buyer agrees that any audit or access to Supplier's premises will be in a manner that minimizes interference with Supplier's business operations, such level of interference to be mutually agreed upon by the parties in advance of any permitted access. - 8.5 - 8.6 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (a) tell the Buyer and give reasons; - (b) propose corrective action; - (c) provide a deadline for completing the corrective action.
+- 8.1 The Supplier must ensure that suitably qualified representatives attend progress meetings with the Buyer and provide progress reports when specified in the Order Form. - 8.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract for seven years after the date of expiry or termination of the Contract. - 8.3 The Supplier must allow any auditor appointed by the Buyer access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for the audit. - 8.4 The Supplier must provide information to the auditor and reasonable co-operation at their request. - 8.5 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (a) tell the Buyer and give reasons; - (b) propose corrective action; - (c) provide a deadline for completing the corrective action. - 8.6 If the Buyer, acting reasonably, is concerned as to the financial stability of the Supplier such that it may impact on the continued performance of the Contract then the Buyer may:

-- 8.7 If the Buyer, acting reasonably, is concerned as to the financial stability of the Supplier such that it may impact on the continued performance of the Contract then the Buyer may: - (a) require that the Supplier provide to the Buyer (for its approval) a plan setting out how the Supplier will ensure continued performance of the Contract and the Supplier will make changes to such plan as reasonably required by the Buyer and once it is agreed then the Supplier shall act in accordance with such plan and report to the Buyer on demand - (b) if the Supplier fails to provide a plan or fails to agree any changes which are requested by the Buyer or fails to implement or provide updates on progress with the plan, terminate the Contract immediately for material breach (or on such date as the Buyer notifies).
+- (a) require that the Supplier provide to the Buyer (for its approval) a plan setting out how the Supplier will ensure continued performance of the Contract and the Supplier will make changes to such plan as reasonably required by the Buyer and once it is agreed then the Supplier shall act in accordance with such plan and report to the Buyer on demand - (b) if the Supplier fails to provide a plan or fails to agree any changes which are requested by the Buyer or fails to implement or provide updates on progress with the plan, terminate the Contract immediately for material breach (or on such date as the Buyer notifies).